Marc Benioff Sells 20,000 Shares of salesforce.com, inc. (NYSE:CRM) Stock

-salesforce.com, inc. (NYSE:CRM) CEO Marc Benioff sold 20,000 shares of the company’s stock in a transaction that occurred on Wednesday, September 22nd.
-The shares were sold at an average price of $259.18, for a total value of $5,183,600.00.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.
+salesforce.com, inc. (NYSE:CRM) CEO Marc Benioff sold 20,000 shares of the company’s stock in a transaction on Monday, September 27th.
+The shares were sold at an average price of $280.89, for a total transaction of $5,617,800.00.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through the SEC website.

 Marc Benioff also recently made the following trade(s):